aggregate/LCLV/README.md

 The LCLV class takes five parameters:

-pina	Output pin connected to one lead of the LCLV pinb	Output pin connected to the other LCLV lead v	Analog/PWM value from 0..255 or digital value 0 or non-0 hz	Desired AC frequency, in Hertz (cycles/second) an	Analog control or digital?
+* pina: Output pin connected to one lead of the LCLV
+* pinb: Output pin connected to the other LCLV lead
+* v: Analog/PWM value from 0..255 or digital value 0 or non-0
+* hz: Desired AC frequency, in Hertz (cycles/second)
+* an: Analog control or digital?

 The an parameter requires a little explanation.
 Analog outputs are commonly more linear in the middle of their range than near